We took a look at our usage data to glean some insight into customer service trends, and what quality assurance looks like for different teams.

 Obsessed about customer service quality?
 We are too!
 Love statistics and graphs?
 We do too!

-That’s why we dived into our conversation review tool’s anonymized usage data to understand how large teams with 25 and more members evaluate their interactions.
+That’s why we dived into our quality assurance platform’s anonymized usage data to understand how large teams with 25 and more members evaluate their interactions.
 Here’s an overview of the customer service quality criteria trends in large support teams.

 The first thing you’ll notice is that the list of different rating categories that large teams use is quite long.
-Most customer service teams define quality differently, so that explains the colorful chart.
+Most teams measure support quality differently, so it’s a colorful chart.

 The most popular rating category among support teams is the solution: 11% of large customer service teams evaluate whether agents provide the right answer and instructions to customers’ questions.